Rapid Access Addiction Medicine (RAAM)

 RAAM clinics are now operating out of NorWest Community Health Centre and Dilico Anishinabek Care.
 RAAM clinics are offering in-person, telephone, and video appointments.

 What We Do

-The RAAM Clinic provides specialized services and care for individuals seeking treatment for any substance use issue.
+The RAAM Clinic offers specialized services and care for individuals seeking treatment for any substance use issue.
+The RAAM Clinic allows individuals experiencing substance use issues to receive counselling, appropriate addiction medications, and connections to community treatment programs.
 Our team offers judgement free services in a safe and healing environment.

 Can the RAAM Clinic Help You?